Overview

 Transfers and undecided students

-If you are a transfer student who has not yet decided whether to enroll at Rice (for example, you may be waiting for financial aid information), you should go ahead and take the exam.
+If you are a transfer student who has not yet decided whether to enroll at Rice (for example, you may be waiting for financial aid information), you should go ahead and take the assessment now.

 Special Circumstances

-All new students are expected to complete the CE according to the dates posted; however, students who find it impossible to take the examination during these dates should send an e-mail explaining their situation to compexam@rice.edu by May 29 and petition for special administration of the exam.
+All new students are expected to complete the FWA according to the dates posted; however, students who find it impossible to take the assessment during these dates should send an e-mail explaining their situation to fwiswritingassessment@rice.edu by May 28 and petition for special administration of the exam.

 Questions about overview, deadline, or procedures: